CORIU/Milestone/README.md

 #print(display_board(test_board))
 # Write a function that can take in a player input and assign their marker as 'X' or 'O'.
-# Think about using while loops to continually ask until you get a correct answer.

 def player_input():
     marker = ''
     while not (marker == 'X'or marker == 'O'):